|

 the Israeli prime minister, Menahem Begin's, invitation

-of peace between the two countries.
-It was a captivated
+prospects of peace between the two countries.
+It was

 The ensuing negotiations were hosted by the American